aghozlane/pcm/README.md

 ### Cluster configuration

-Nextflow uses configuration file to deploy computation on cluster, an example of this file is available [here](nextflow_global.config).
+Nextflow uses a configuration file to deploy computation on cluster, an example of this file is available [here](nextflow_global.config).
-This file enable with the profile singularity the usage of singularity on a slurm scheduler and need to be adjusted for each cluster configuration.
+This file enables the usage of singularity on a slurm scheduler and need to be adjusted for each cluster configuration.
 Profiles are the activated with the command (-profile singularity  -c nextflow_global.config).
 ```
 # The profile singularity correspond to an execution on a cluster environment
 profiles{